 Make sure that your office, billing, and/or laboratory staffs are aware of this updated guidance regarding the signature requirement for diagnostic tests and are complying with this regulation.
 Also, note that in keeping with standard auditing principles, items such as signatures, attestations, and other addendums which are added to the medical record after the date of the Additional Documentation Request (ADR) letter will generally not be considered as acceptable documentation.
 Furthermore, providers who exhibit a pattern of adding documentation after ADR requests could be subject to corrective action.

-If you receive a request for medical records from the CERT contractor or Highmark Medicare Services, it is critical that the signed physician order for all diagnostic tests be included.
+If you receive a request for medical records from the CERT contractor or Highmark Medicare Services, it is critical that all physician signature requirements for diagnostic tests be met.
 Without the order, the services could be determined to be medically unnecessary and the claim will be denied.